visualizingthefuture/ethics-in-data-viz/README.md

 An [early version of this workshop](https://www.youtube.com/watch?v=T3UQLlJCXVU) is available as a recording.

-This project was made possible in part by the [Institute of Museum and Library Services](https://www.imls.gov/), RE-73-18-0059-18.
+This project was developed by the [Visualizing the Future](https://visualizingthefuture.github.io/) team and was made possible in part by the [Institute of Museum and Library Services](https://www.imls.gov/), RE-73-18-0059-18.

 ## Contents